NodeBB/nodebb-english/plugins/hooks.rst

 Allows you to add custom ajaxification rules in the `api/get_templates_listing` API call.
 See https://github.com/NodeBB/nodebb-theme-vanilla/blob/master/templates/config.json for more details

-``filter:sockets.sendNewPostsToUids``
+``filter:sockets.sendNewPostToUids``
 ^^^^^^^^^^^^^^^^^^^^^

-An object consisting of a `uidsTo` array and a `uidFrom` integer.
+An object consisting of a `uidsTo` array, a `uidFrom` integer, and a `type` ("newPost" or "newTopic".
 Useful for modifying who gets notifications of new posts (ex: ignore lists, etc).

 Actions
 ----------